J1149/j1149.github.io/developers/pai_core_apis/backup_wallet.md

 *See also*

 * DumpWallet: creates or overwrites a file with all wallet keys in a human-readable format.
 * ImportWallet:  imports private keys from a file in wallet dump file format (see the dumpwallet RPC).
 These keys will be added to the keys currently in the wallet.
-This call may need to rescan all or parts of the block chain for transactions affecting the newly-added keys, which may take several minutes.
+This call may need to rescan all or parts of the PAI for transactions affecting the newly-added keys, which may take several minutes.